assecosee/pfm/README.md

 - Collaborate with a colleague to make your backend work with his/her implementation of frontend.
 - Fix any integration issues.

+### BE-A5 Dockerize your service (1 points)

+- Create Dockerfile and containerize your .NET service
+- Run service from container

 Above and beyond